The solution to many problems involves reconfiguring. If you do reconfigure, take note of the following:

 because MySQL comes with a pregenerated copy.
 However, if you

 do need to re-create it, you might encounter this error:

 xxxfatal: default action causes potential...

 This is a sign that your version of yacc is deficient.
-You probably need to install bison (the GNU version of yacc) and use that instead.
+You probably need to install a recent version of bison (the GNU version of yacc) and use that instead.

 Versions of bison older than 1.75 may report this error:

 sql_yacc.yy:#####: fatal error: maximum table size (32767) exceeded

 The maximum table size is not actually exceeded; the error is caused by bugs in older versions of bison.

 For information about acquiring or updating tools, see the system requirements in Chapter 1, Installing MySQL from Source.